 Symptom relief comes from the understanding of one very simple premise: no one is as happy as their pages make them appear.
 No matter your status or position in life, nothing is perfect or as flawless as it may seem.
 That's not to say all people are miserable.
 We just rarely post sad news, or unflattering pictures, or updates about how difficult our lives are.
 Instead, we focus on the positives ... on the good things we have going on, on the pictures in which we look attractive, and on the fun parties we've gone to.
-One In Five Women "Like" Facebook More Than Sex
+WOW: 20 Percent Of Women Would Rather Give Up Sex Than Facebook

 While some may do this to actively create a false image of success and joy (which is really nothing more than their own insecurities rearing their ugly heads), others mostly post the good things to forget about the bad.
 This gives themselves a momentary respite and an online scrapbook of their best times.
 This can actually be very healing.
 But what isn't?
 Assuming everyone has it better than you and shaming yourself and your life as a result, isn't.

 When you choose to start paying more attention to your own self than the attention you pay to others, and actively remind yourself of the inaccurate perceptions you are buying into, you'll notice a powerful shift.
 You'll stop comparing and judging what doesn't work about your life and start being grateful for what does, especially when you understand that it works both ways.
 While you are glamorizing your friends lives, they are glamorizing yours; the parties you went to, how great you looked in your recent pictures and how darn popular you must be, because you have 897 "friends" on your list.
 Facebook Friend Requests: Dos And Don'ts